-Three Centers of Excellence (COE) Directors representing the South Central Coast (SCC), Inland Empire/Desert (IE/D), and Orange County (OC) regions delivered a joint presentation to nearly 250 community college leaders at the Statewide Convening on Apprenticeship Pathways in Costa Mesa, focusing on California’s next decade of work and the role apprenticeship must play in meeting the state’s workforce needs.
+Three Center of Excellence (COE) directors representing the Orange County (OC), South Central Coast (SCC), and Inland Empire/Desert (IE/D) delivered a joint presentation to nearly 250 community college leaders at the Statewide Convening on Apprenticeship Pathways in Costa Mesa, focusing on California’s next decade of work and the role apprenticeship must play in meeting the state’s workforce needs.

-Together, the directors concluded that California Community Colleges are uniquely positioned, through mission and infrastructure, to close these gaps.
+Together, the directors concluded that California’s community colleges are uniquely positioned, through mission and infrastructure, to close these gaps.
 Apprenticeship is the fastest bridge from current conditions to future workforce needs.

 The full presentation is available here.